 - Electrical injuries including burns.

 Whenever a worker gets hurt because of his or her work tasks, the employer is responsible regardless of whether safety precautions were followed.
 A worker should receive workers’ compensation benefits, including payment of medical costs, loss of wages and disability income.
 Workers need to report injuries to their employers to receive these benefits.
 If a dispute arises, workers may also submit Employee Claim - Form 110 to the Massachusetts Department of Industrial Accidents for help resolving the disagreement over benefits.
-An attorney can assist with initial work injury claims as well as in resolving coverage and benefits disputes.
+Our law firm can assist with initial work injury claims as well as in resolving coverage and benefits disputes.

 Schedule your free consultation with a Newton workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman.
 Call (617) 777-7777 or contact us online.